-- Clean on-site energy should reduce unavoidable carbon emissions associated with any residual energy use.
+- Clean on-site energy should reduce unavoidable carbon emissions associated with any residual regulated energy use.
 As much of this energy requirement as possible should be delivered from renewable or low carbon sources e.g. through solar photo-voltaic (PV) panels, ground/air source heat pumps, or connection to a local decentralised energy network such as district heating network. - It is important that buildings are designed to be "PV and heat pump ready" so that an occupier can easily install PV panels or a heat pump without needing to make unreasonable or prohibitively expensive alterations to the fabric of the building or electricity grid connection.
 In addition, it will be important to enable electric vehicles to discharge to the grid (vehicle to grid) and help meet the power needs of the building.
 In both cases, this will require ensuring a three phase electricity grid connection is provided to enable greater capacity, flexibility and two-way flows. - The use of materials both in terms of embodied carbon and energy efficiency should be demonstrated.
 Such an approach will generally comprise of better specification of mainstream construction material (i.e. steel and concrete) Their energy and carbon content can be reduced by specifying them properly and sourcing them responsibly.
-Together with specification of alternative materials like timber and hempcrete in which full advantage can be taken of low embodied energy content. - Off-site measures are a potential option for developments to reduce their net carbon emissions by contributing financially to carbon reductions elsewhere in the plan area, for instance through specific alternative identified proposals or a carbon offsetting fund where on-site measures are not practical/viable. - Carbon offsetting could be used to fund a large-scale retrofit programme, largescale renewable energy installations, community energy projects, and heat network expansions for instance.
+Together with specification of alternative materials like sustainable timber and hempcrete in which full advantage can be taken of low embodied energy content to help increase long-term carbon sequestration. - Off-site measures are a potential option for developments to reduce their net carbon emissions by contributing financially to carbon reductions elsewhere in the plan area, for instance through specific alternative identified proposals or a carbon offsetting fund that will demonstrate additionality to increase greenhouse gas emissions reductions where on-site measures are not practical/viable. - Carbon offsetting could be used to fund a large-scale retrofit programme, largescale renewable energy installations, community energy projects, and heat network expansions for instance.